Unguentarium: In literature

 Antony and Cleopatra, 16th century marble relief by Giovanni Maria Mosca.

 The use of the term "lacrimarium" or "lacrimatorium" (also "lacrymatory" or "lachrymatory") for unguentaria persisted because the small vessels were believed to have been used to collect the tears (lacrimae) of mourners to accompany the beloved in the grave.
 This belief was supported by a scriptural reference translated in the King James Bible as "put thou my tears into thy bottle."
 Shakespeare refers to the practice in Antony and Cleopatra, when Cleopatra chides the Roman for shedding few tears over the death of his wife: "Where be the sacred vials thou shouldst fill / With sorrowful water?"

 The minor Victorian poet Charles Tennyson Turner, brother of the more famous Tennyson, wrote a sonnet called "The Lachrymatory," elaborating the idea of "the phial of his kinsman’s tears."
-Since the early 20th century, the use of a vessel to collect tears of grief has been regarded as more poetic than plausible.
+Likewise, Frank Dempster Sherman's 1896 ode "A Tear Bottle" addresses the "glass, wherein a Greek girl's tears / Once were gathered as they fell."
+However, since the early 20th century, the use of a vessel to collect tears of grief has been regarded as more poetic than plausible.